Best Philips Hue Alternatives

 GE Link Starter Kit

 This starter kit from GE features two A19 LED bulbs and a link hub, allowing you to control all GE bulbs through the Wink mobile app.
 Although these bulbs only come in a soft white, they're great for general use around your home, while still having complete control over scheduling.
 The GE Link starter kit is also compatible with Amazon Echo, but requires the Wink hub.
+Pricing starts around $35.

-LIFX A21 Wi-Fi Smart Bulb
+LIFX A19 Wi-Fi Smart Bulb

 The LIFX Wi-Fi bulb provides 16 million colors and 1,000 shades of white, connecting over your Wi-Fi network without the need for a hub.
 Simply download the LIFX app and gain control of lighting effects and custom schedules to suit your needs.
-Each A21 bulb only consumes 17 watts of energy and has a lumen count of 1017.
-LIFX bulbs even work with Nest Protect and Thermostat, flashing the lights when smoke is detected, or switching the lights on and off automatically to make it appear as if someone is home while you're away on vacation.
-You can order the LIFX bulb with a pearl white base or in gun metal gray, starting at $60.
+Each A19 bulb only consumes 17 watts of energy and has a lumen count of 1017.
+LIFX bulbs even work with Nest Protect and Thermostat, flashing the lights when smoke is detected or switching the lights on and off automatically to make it appear as if someone is home while you're away on vacation.
+You can order the LIFX bulb starting at $50 for one.
+LIFX bulbs are Amazon Certified to work with Alexa.

 Lucero A19 Smart Bulb